formtools/core/DEVELOPMENT.md

 edit files in your `src/` folder.
 You'll probably want to tell your IDE to ignore the dist folder contents so you don't accidentally find yourself editing those files.

-### Linking modules for local development
+### Linking components (modules, themes, API) for local development

-Each module is in it's own repo, but for seeing the modules in your local dev environment it needs to be copied over into the dist/modules folder.
+Each component is in its own repo, but for seeing them in your local dev environment they needs to be copied over into the dist/ folder.

-To work on modules locally, check the module out into the same folder as the core repo, and create a `local.dev.js` file with the following content:
+To work on components locally, _check the module out into the same folder as the core repo_, and create a `local.dev.js` file with the following content:

 ```
 module.exports = {